leslie-huang/stylest/vignettes/stylest-vignette.md

 In this example, the model is used to predict the speaker of a new text, in this case *Northanger Abbey* by Jane Austen.

+Note that a `prior` may be specified, and may be useful for handling texts containing out-of-sample terms.
+Here, we do not specify a prior, so a uniform prior is used.

     na_text <- "No one who had ever seen Catherine Morland in her infancy would have supposed